Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Introduction

 To assess the accuracy of inverse methodologies to target pair statistics, we introduce and utilize the following dimensionless $L_2$-norm error:

 where

 where $g_{2,F}(\mathbf{r};\mathbf{a})$ and $S_{F}(\mathbf{k};\mathbf{a})$ represent the final pair statistics at the end of the optimization, which depend on the supervector $\bf a$.
 It is noteworthy that our algorithm generally provides errors in the final pair statistics for all four targets that are an order of magnitude smaller than previous methods, as we will subsequently show.
-Realizing the nonequilibrium pair statistics of RSA and URL systems by corresponding equilibrium systems with effective pair interactions lend further support to the Zhang-Torquato conjecture \cite{Zh20}.
+Importantly, it reaches the precision required to recover the unique potential dictated by Henderson's theorem \cite{He74}.
+Realizing the nonequilibrium pair statistics of RSA and URL systems by corresponding equilibrium systems with effective pair interactions lend further support to the Zhang-Torquato conjecture \cite{Zh20} and shed light on the well-known degeneracy problem \cite{Ji10a,St19}.
+Structural, thermodynamic and dynamic properties of the equilibrium systems could also reveal nontrivial information on the nonequilibrium states, such as the degree to which the latter systems are out of equilibrium, as detailed in Sec. \ref{conclusions}.

 We begin by providing basic definitions and background in Sec. \ref{def}.
 In Sec. \ref{large-r}, we describe the asymptotic behavior of the pair potential from large-scale pair correlations for nonhyperuniform and hyperuniform targets, which are dictated by statistical-mechanical theory \cite{To18a}.
 Here, we also derive a general expression for the small-$|\mathbf{k}|$ behavior of $S(\mathbf{k})$ for systems equilibrated under inverse power-law pair potentials that applies in any space dimension; see Eq. (\ref{s_smallk}).
 In Sec. \ref{meth}, we provide a detailed description of our inverse methodology that is generally applicable to statistically homogeneous but anisotropic disordered states.
 In Sec. \ref{appli}, we apply our methodology on diverse target translationally invariant disordered systems, in and out of equilibrium.
 We provide concluding remarks in Sec. \ref{conclusions}.